 Unconstrained Optimization#

-This section supports material covered in the class for local unconstrained optimization.
+This section provides implementations for concepts related to local unconstrained optimization.
 We will be using scipy.optimize module for minimizing an example function.
 Going through the following documentation will help in understanding the code:

 1. Scipy minimize